LATEST NEWS: Spain has just passed a law allowing those with especially painful periods to take paid ‘menstrual leave’

 A physical check before leave is granted…

 Currently, menstrual leave predominantly exists in non-European countries: Japan started in 1947, after labour unions already started the demand in 1920.
 Now Japanese women are entitled to 12 days menstrual leave a year.
-Indonesia followed a year later, but in 2003 the law that gave women the right to two days of menstrual leave a month was changed.
+Indonesia followed, but in 2003 the law that gave women the right to two days of menstrual leave a month was changed.
 Now employers don’t have to pay their female workers when they take up period leave.
 Also in Indonesia: the controversial practice of company representatives performing a physical check before menstrual leave is granted.
 Female labourers protested against this on International Women’s Day 2015, as can be read in the Jakarta Globe.

 ‘All of these countries treat women as second-class citizens’

 In South Korea, women are given one day of leave each month.
 Thailand, Taiwan and Cambodia have similar policies, whereas in Zambia, menstrual leave is called Mother’s Day.
 Blackburn’s reaction to this in the Express: ‘Not remotely coincidentally, all of these countries treat women as second-class citizens.’
 Coincidence or not?
 Most countries with menstrual leave don’t score very high on the position of females in society.
 In India, less than 26% of the women work, which is the lowest of all countries in the world.
 In Italy, only 61% of the women work, which is the lowest of all European countries (the European average is 72%).